uwrit/mush/README.md

 To date, we've seen mush sustain ~600,000 notes/hour, CPU 10%, <70MB memory.
 This run was pointed at an API endpoint that de-identified the notes, the endpoint was capped at 80 TPS.
 The application was sharing a VM with the SQL Server instance it was using for storage.
 SQL Server used 90% CPU, 12GB memory.

 ## Examples
 A prototypical mush application must define how to fetch a batch of notes, what to do with a single note, and how to store the results of a single note.
-Concretely, you must implement a `stream.BatchProvider`, a `wp.Handler`, and a `sink.Writer`.
+Concretely, you must implement a `stream.BatchProvider`, a `wp.Runner`, `wp.Handler`, and a `sink.Writer`.

 #### `stream.BatchProvider`
 nio/reader.go